pi314mm/csd-blog/website/content/2025/full-abs-comp-corr.md

 You can understand this distinction by thinking of the chosen program context as a set of test cases.
 We can opt for the context-sensitive version of correctness where we only test one particular set of test cases, or we could make the context-insensitive approach of quantifying over all possible test cases we can possibly write, even ones we didn't think of, and still show they are equivalent under these arbitrary test cases.
-This might seem too good to be true, however, we can define this helpful tool known as a logical relation to help aid us in these proofs of contextual equivalence.
+This might seem too good to be true, however, we can define this helpful tool known as a logical relation for these proofs of contextual equivalence.

 A logical relation is defined inductively on the type structure of the programs it is comparing, so we can leverage type information about the program to prove logical equivalence.
 We must also demonstrate that this logical equivalence corresponds to contextual equivalence in that they relate the same things, but rest assured that for our research, we have formally verified this complex result in a proof assistant.